dfir-scripts/siftgrab/README.md

 # siftgrab
 Siftgrab is a consolidation of open source tools and custom scripts.
 It is a basic DFIR triage tool for examining Windows system disk images in a Linux evnironment.
-Tested on Ubuntu 20.04, Kali 2022.1, Windows WSL2 and SANS SiFT.
+Tested on Ubuntu 22.04, Kali 2023.3, Windows WSL2.

 <li> To install all the dependencies and extra tools, download and run the forensics tools install script: